 This is page is being updated as new information and resources arise; please check back for updates.
 If you have a resource to share, please contact firstname.lastname@example.org so we can add it to this page.

 Across the Commonwealth, farmers markets are an essential service within many communities like grocery stores and other food retail outlets.
 They provide direct access to food for community members and a substantial part of the incomes of thousands of Kentucky farmers.
 As Commissioner Quarles has stated :

 Now, more than ever, we need to empower Kentucky’s consumers to choose food produced by Kentucky’s farm families… Because farmers’ markets are retail enterprises that provide agriculturally-produced food products that consumers need, the Governor’s Order does not require you to shut down your farmers’ market.Kentucky department of agriculture, Commissioner quarles’s letter to farmers markets regarding covid-19.
 March 19, 2020

-On-line Sales Options:
+Pre-Order and On-line Sales Options:

 - List of Farm Direct Sales Software Platforms

 - On-line Ordering options from the KCARD website.

 - Setting up a simple on-line store : Brett Wolf from UK’s Center for Crop Diversification hosted this webinar on how to use Square to set up an on-line store.